-Open Visual Studio 2013 or Visual Studio 2013 Express for Web.
+Open Visual Studio 2015 or Visual Studio 2013.

 From the File menu, click New > Project.

 In the New Project dialog box, click C# > Web > ASP.NET Web Application.
 If you prefer, you can choose Visual Basic.

-Make sure that .NET Framework 4.5 is selected as the target framework.
+Make sure that .NET Framework 4.5.2 is selected as the target framework.

-Name the application MyExample and click OK.
+Name the application MyExample.

 In the New ASP.NET Project dialog box, select the MVC template.
-If you prefer to work with ASP.NET Web Forms, you can select the Web Forms template.

 Click Change Authentication.